cjacker/opensource-toolchain-pic/README.md

 # Programming

+## using zeppp with Arduino as PIC programmer
+ZEPPP is a PIC programmer that requires only an Arduino-compatible board and a small command-line PC utility (CLI) to read, write, erase and verify several LVP-capable PIC microcontrollers via ICSP (In-Circuit Serial Programming).

+Currently ZEPPP supports the following PIC devices:

+* 16F87, 16F88
+* 16F627A, 16F628A, 16F648A
+* 16F873A, 16F874A, 16F876A, 16F877A
+* 16F870, 16F871, 16F872, 16F873, 16F874, 16F876, 16F877
+* 16F882, 16F883, 16F884, 16F886, 16F887 (*)
+(*): Calibration word and PGM block writes not yet supported in this family of microcontrollers.

+And can work with all the memory areas from the supported PICs (Program memory, EEPROM, Config words and User IDs).

-## using Arduino PIC programmer
+## using a-p-prog with Arduino as PIC programmer

 [a-p-prog](https://github.com/jaromir-sukuba/a-p-prog) is a 8-bit PIC programmer built around AVR/Arduino platform, if you have a Arduino UNO or NANO, then you can use it as 8bit PIC programmer.

-It support a lot of 8-bit PIC models and very easy to build.
+It support a lot of 8-bit LVP PIC models and very easy to build.

 Here I make a fork to improve the usablity and add PIC16F1823 support, you can download and built it yourself: